Trademark Registration in China

 Registering trademarks internationally is a smart move and whether you are currently selling overseas (or open to the possibility), getting protection for your brand is essential.
 Consider starting 5 years in advance of your plans to start selling overseas because:

 Unlike registering a trademark in the South Africa (or the United States), registering a trademark in China holds the following distinctions.

-- South Africa is a First in Time, First in Right country.
+South Africa is a First to Use country.

 Under current Chinese law, a company can register your trademark even if you are already using it.
 That company can then stop your product from entering or leaving China by claiming trademark infringement.